openharmony/arkcompiler_runtime_core/docs/assembly_format.md

 ### Static and virtual functions

-By default all functions are static except those that are binded to record and accept reference to it as the first parameter:
+By default all function are static except ones that are binded to record and accept reference to it as the first parameter:

 ```
 .record R {}